guidobouman/thesis/Documents/Thesis/Thesis.markdown

 One of the proposals of the Semantic Web movement is RDF (Resource Description Framework).
 It's is one of the attempts of W3C to bring query-able and machine readable metadata to the web, a specification for  xml.
 It is designed to be the  Lingua franca (a language bridging between to other languages) "to allow data to be processed outside the particular environment in which it was created, in a fashion that can work at Internet scale"[1](http://www.w3.org/TR/2004/REC-rdf-concepts-20040210/#section-motivation) and "Interworking among applications: combining data from several applications to arrive at new information."[2](http://www.w3.org/TR/2004/REC-rdf-concepts-20040210/#section-motivation) SPARQL is the accompanying query language for RDF, which allows to easily search through RDF data.

 #### Metacrap
-Unfortunately there are not many Real World examples of the usage RDF.
-Metacrap, or in other words "Metadata is crap" is a term coined by Cory Doctorow in his essay ["Metacrap: Putting the torch to seven straw-men of the meta-utopia"](http://www.well.com/~doctorow/metacrap.htm).
-Doctorow gives 7 arguments in this essay why metadata is not an option.
+Unfortunately there are not many Real World examples of the usage RDF and Cory Doctorow has 7 arguments for this in his essay ["Metacrap: Putting the torch to seven straw-men of the meta-utopia"](http://www.well.com/~doctorow/metacrap.htm).
+He states that it’s practicly not possible because of the lack of discipline from the users side.
+In short: describing data is free interpretable, prone to errors, subjective and requires a lot of work from user point of view.

-This is not because the internet itself is flawed, but because the end-user, the human, is not perfect.
-Describing data is free interpretable by humans, and requires work from their side.
-It's only natural for humans to be lazy or make errors.

 > 1. People lie
 2. People are lazy